biomurph/ILV2-7-5_VFD_Display/README.md

 # Power & Charging

+Switch 4 is the reset switch to the PIC.
+When you press it, the micro-contoller resets.
+It will start in 24 hour mode.

 The thing runs on a high capacity LiPo battery.
 Plug it into a micro USB cable for charging.
 You can also program the PIC through the USB connection if you want to.